TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-04-20-how-to-hydrate-arrays-to-objects-via-constructor.md

 ## What now with all the Arrays?

 Each local PHP community produces videos, livestreams, or talk recordings.
-We make such videos too, and we store [them in YAML](https://github.com/pehapkari/pehapkari.cz/blob/master/config/_data/youtube_videos.yaml).
+We make such videos too, and we store them in YAML format.
 How can we get objects from that?

 Let's use the most straightforward example possible.